Will COVID-19 be a festival buzzkill in 2021? Denton organizers say no

 The second reason is that Butler launched his own virtual conference business, Falcon Events, during the pandemic and saw his company boom almost immediately.

-"I’m all in on my virtual business, and so is (Film Programming Director) Susan (Carol Davis) and … my treasurer," Butler said.
-"So we have this virtual event machine set up, and adding a festival to it is just adding another event to the process.
-Maybe 'easy' is the wrong term, but it is something we can do without so much expense.
-For that reason, it's all virtual."
+“I’m all in on my virtual business, and so is Susan [Carol Davis, film programming director,] and … my treasurer,” Butler said.
+“So we have this virtual event machine set up, and adding a festival to it is just adding another event to the process.
+Maybe ‘easy’ is the wrong term, but it is something we can do without so much expense.
+For that reason, it’s all virtual.”

-Harry Eaddy, the director of the Denton Black Film Festival, had a much shorter runway to get the film festival off the ground for 2021.
+Harry Eaddy, the director of the Denton Black Film Festival, had a much shorter runway to get his event off the ground for 2021.
 The festival will be Jan.
 27-31.

 Jaye McLaughlin, the artistic director of the Texas Storytelling Festival, said the 2021 event will happen online, through a matrix of Zoom accounts that will keep patrons moving between storytelling concerts and workshops.
-The festival, "The Magic, Mystery and Miracle of Storytelling," will be March 11-14.
-This year, the annual festival was shuttered on the second of its four days due to the pandemic.
+The festival, “The Magic, Mystery and Miracle of Storytelling,” is set for March 11-14.
+This year, the festival was shuttered on the second of its four days due to the pandemic.

 “We may be using Facebook Live, but we know people will have to register to get the Zoom links for their concerts and workshops,” McLaughlin said.
 “It’s been a major thing.
 Ever since March, storytellers have been stumbling and trying to figure out what to do.”

-McLaughlin said officials anticipate have some content recorded before the festival, with most of the festival happening live.
+McLaughlin said officials anticipate having some content recorded before the festival, but most of the events will happen live.

-The three spring festivals haven't trimmed much from their 2021 events.
-Butler said the all-virtual platform — which will include music showcases and a virtual, 3D photography exhibit — allowed them to trim some expenses and divert money toward the online experience.
+The three spring festivals haven’t trimmed much from their 2021 events.
+Butler said Thin Line’s all-virtual platform — which will include music showcases and a virtual, 3D photography exhibit — allowed them to trim some expenses and divert money toward the online experience.

 Davis said Thin Line has seen a dip in submissions but will still offer a robust program.

-"We have a programming team" where three volunteers have split the films into four categories — short films, international films and domestic films, she said.
+She said the festival’s programming team, a group of three volunteers, has split the films into four categories, including shorts, international films and domestic films.

 “It’s been impressive to see how these connections are bringing the films together for a really comprehensive program; it’s been really nice to connect all those dots,” Davis said.